Deploy and rollback rules

 You can use filters to deploy specific files to a deployment area, for example, to deploy only executables to a live environment.

 You define filters in the Administration Console > Area Definitions > Filters.
-For details, see the Administration Console online help.
+For details, see Set up the process model.

 Each area can have only one filter.
 There is also a default Audit filter that is specified when the area is assigned to a project at a given stage.
 This is the default filter used when performing an audit, but you can choose a different one.